 Porta Capuana - Napoli

-Porta Capuana is nowadays a dense and highly populated neighbourhood has developed, inhabited nowadays mostly by people belonging to disadvantagel sectors of the society – local poor people and immigrant groups.
-Nevertheless, the area is also characterized by the presence of a vibrant network of associations and private actors (especially merchants, creative people, professionals and cultural institutions) who are activating urban regeneration projects.
+Porta Capuana is nowadays a dense and highly populated neighbourhood, inhabited mostly by people belonging to disadvantaged sectors of the society – local poor people and immigrant groups.
+Nevertheless, the area is also characterised by the presence of a vibrant network of associations and private actors (especially merchants, creative people, professionals and cultural institutions) who are activating urban regeneration projects.

 The area was already included in the city’s action plan elaborated within the USEAct project (URBACT II), focusing on three deprived urban neighbourhoods of the historical centre, identified within three old gates: “Porta Medina”, “Porta del Mercato” and “Porta Capuana”, which is even the focus of the project developed by the City of Napoli for the UrbInclusion URBACT network, currently followed by Lorenzo Tripodi from Tesserae (in team with Anamaria Vrabie) as URBACT Lead Expert.